PythonistaGuild/TwitchIO/docs/references/events/events.rst

     Corresponds to the Twitch EventSub subscriptions :es-docs:`Channel Points Custom Reward Redemption Update <channelchannel_points_custom_reward_redemptionupdate>`

-    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelPointsRedemptionUpdateSubscription` for each required broadcaster to receive this event.
+    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelPointsRedeemUpdateSubscription` for each required broadcaster to receive this event.

     :param twitchio.ChannelPointsRedemptionUpdate payload: The EventSub payload received for this event.